 The AWA and the Dangers of Being a Wrestler

 Eddie Sharkey had his professional debut in Verne Gagne’s AWA in 1961, where he mainly worked as a babyface (or good guy) most of his career.
-Small in stature but known as a scrapper, Sharkey wasn’t afraid to take on much larger men brawls that often transpired outside of the ring.
+Small in stature but known as a scrapper, Sharkey wasn’t afraid to take on much larger men, with brawls often transpiring outside of the ring.

 Gagne is said to have always been on the lookout for genuine tough guys to add to his roster.
 Sharkey was discovered one night while dining with a handful of wrestlers from the AWA when a fellow patron sucker-punched a woman sitting nearby.

 As Sharkey tells it, "I got up and knocked him out with a left hook, and then his buddy came running at me, and I hit him with a right hand.
 Boom!
 He went down."
 Word about the altercation spread and Sharkey was offered a fill-in spot at an NWA card in Fargo, North Dakota.

 "You just had to be such a tough person in those days.
 You could get no respect unless you were really tough, and I just had to fight my butt off," admits Eddie Sharkey in The Minneapolis Wrestling Club documentary.

 Eddie Sharkey is one of the last throwbacks to a time when wrestling was looked at as "real," and fan’s passions and emotions many times put the performers in precarious situations.
 As Sharkey tells it, being a professional wrestler became dangerous on almost a nightly basis.

 "People used to get heart attacks during the matches.
 There would be an ambulance parked outside of the venues.
 Back then, people really believed."
 Sharkey further recalls, "They’d tell me, ‘Congratulations, good match… someone died during your match.’
 It was common."